Life and work of Achilles De Maertelaere - Bentos

 He is one of the founders of the National Association of Painters and Sculptors of Belgium, which was founded in Ghent on 1 October 1922.

 In January 1940 Achilles De Maertelaere was appointed teacher at the Academy of Fine Arts in Eeklo.
-He teaches modelling at the evening school and modelling and painting at the Sunday school.
+He teaches modeling at the evening school and modeling and painting at the Sunday school.
 He resigns there in September 1951.